KatarzynaMaz/frontend-nanodegree-feedreader/README.md

 ## Project Overview

 A project for Front End Web Development Nanodegree.
 In this project we were given a web-based application "Feed Reader" that reads RSS feeds.
-We needed to write several (descrived below) test suites.
+We needed to write several test suites.
 When complete - all tests should pass.
 Jasmine Testing Framework was used.

 ## To start testing